Introduction

 Note that you must use the linear address, because 64-bit segments always start from 0.
 Note also that if the current compatibility segment is 16-bit default, you have to use the 066h prefix.

-The only thing you have to do in 64-bit mode is to reset the RSP:
+The only thing you have to do in 64-bit mode is to reset the RSP

 mov rsp,stack64_end

-Once you are in 64-bit mode, the defaults for the opcodes (except from jmp/call) are still 32-bit.
-So a REX prefix is required (0x40 to 0x4F) to mark an 64-bit opcode.
+) are still 32-bit.
+So a REX prefix is required (0x40 to 0x4F) to mark a 64-bit opcode.
 Your assembler handles that automatically if it supports a "code64" segment.

-In addition, an 64-bit interrupt table must now be set with a new LIDT instruction, this time taking a 10-byte operator (2 for the length and 8 for the location) , and each entry in the IDT table takes 10 bytes, 2 for the selector and 8 for the offset.
+instruction, this time taking a 10-byte operator (2 for the length and 8 for the location), and each entry in the IDT table takes 10 bytes, 2 for the selector and 8 for the offset.

-Returning to compatibility mode
+Returning to Compatibility Mode

-Because 0eah is not a valid jump when in 64-bit mode, you have to use the RET trick to get back to a compatibility mode segment.
+Because 0eah is not a valid jump when in 64-bit mode, you have to use the RET

 push code32_idx xor rcx,rcx